treblam/node-bitbucket-slave/README.md

 * configure your http-proxy if needed to proxy requests for BitBucket Slave to `127.0.0.1:10101` or change binding address in the `app.coffee`
 * setup a POST service for your BitBucket repository to send requests to BitBucket Slave
 * enjoy!

+## Usage

+Oh, simply write `#deply` in the commit message and push changes to BitBucket remote.